 Canon 1Ds Mark III vs Leica M Typ 262

 The Canon EOS-1Ds Mark III and the Leica M (Typ 262) are two digital cameras that were announced, respectively, in August 2007 and November 2015.
-The 1Ds Mark III is a DSLR, while the M Typ 262 is a rangefinder-style mirrorless camera.
+The 1Ds Mark III is a DSLR, while the M Typ 262 is a rangefinder-focusing mirrorless camera.
 Both cameras are equipped with a full frame sensor.
 The Canon has a resolution of 21 megapixels, whereas the Leica provides 23.7 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.